 Zedekiah's Cave

-In 1873, the French researcher, Charles Simon Clermont-Ganneau, discovered a relief of a winged creature measuring 35X27 inches on a wall in the cave entrance hall.
+In 1873, the French researcher Charles Simon Clermont-Ganneau discovered a relief of a winged creature measuring 35 x 27 inches on a wall in the cave entrance hall.
 See the Ark of the Covenant section above.

 And though there is no clear evidence from the First Temple period, the Cave is rich in testimonies from the Second Temple period.
-It is common to identify Zedekiah’s Cave as King Herod’s main source of the stone when he built the Temple of Herod about two thousand years ago.
+It is common to identify Zedekiah’s Cave as King Herod’s primary source of stone when he built the Temple of Herod about two thousand years ago.
 This identification relies on the quarrying style that was then acceptable and is evident in the cave walls.
 Moreover, the size of the stones extracted from the Cave characterizes the walls of the Temple Mount.

 It should also be noted that the Cave is close to the Temple Mount and is slightly higher, making it very easy to move the stones.